JohnReppy/ml-doc-tools/README.md

 Andrew Appel wrote the first version of the latex-gen tool, Emden Gansner wrote the mkdoc and valid tools; Lal George wrote the proof-latex tool;
 and Dan Wang provided the comment extraction feature in the mkdoc tool.
+Alley Stoughton has provided helpful fixes at various times.